🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯ Healthcare Quality + 2.4 -- 20 Nauru's medical facilities are extremely limited, with the Republic of Nauru Hospital providing only basic care; serious or complex conditions require expensive medical evacuation to Australia.
+πŸ₯ Healthcare Quality + 2.4 -- 20 Nauru's healthcare system is very limited, with basic primary care available but no specialized medical services; serious conditions require evacuation to Australia or Fiji.

 🌿 CLIMATE & ENVIRONMENT